reyno405/Regex-Tutorial/README.md

 Quantifiers determine how many instances of a character, group, or character class must be present for a match to be found.

+- + Could be any amount, but there has to be at least one.
+- {2} we use these brackets to indicate a specific number, in this case 2.
+- {2,} put a comma after and it becomes 2 or more.
+- {2,6} now we have a range of 2-6.

 ### OR Operator

 The "or" operator within a regular expression is defined using the | element.
 The or operator indicates that it could either of the components that we are separating with the |.
 For our hex value regular expression we have ([a-f0-9]{6}|[a-f0-9]{3}).
 Note the or operator separating these 2 components.
 This means that our hex value could either be 6 characters [a-f0-9]{6} or 3 characters [a-f0-9]{3}.